Ashvala/Jie/README.md

 - `orc:` set orchestras (useful if you're doing live-coding)

-- `control_disable:` Soon to be deprecated, but, just handles disable of buttons on clients.

 - `client_list_req:` respond to requests about who are connected.

 - `ping:` pong.